 - The first day: waterfalls, black sands and ocean rocks

 - The second day: icebergs, glaciers and mountains

 - The third day: scenic fjords and interesting villages

 - The fourth day: mighty waterfall, hot springs and lava

-- The fifth day: #1 town, mountain climbing & the sagas
+- The fifth day: Akureyri town in the north, mountain climbing & the sagas